FHPythonUtils/AnsiToImg/DOCS.md

 ansiToRaster(ansiText, fileName, theme=THISDIR + "/onedark.yml")
 ```

-convert an ansi stream to a raster image with pillow
+convert an ANSI stream to a raster image with pillow

 **Arguments**:

-- `ansiText` _string_ - ansi text to convert
+- `ansiText` _string_ - ANSI text to convert
 - `fileName` _string_ - image file path
 - `theme` _str, optional_ - file path to base24 theme to use.
 Defaults to "onedark.yml".